GrammaTech/grammatech.github.io/prj/bindle.md

   - W15QKN-18-9-1013
   - HR0011-18-C-0061
 brief: |
-    Bindle enables automatic harness generation and seed-input collection.
-This makes dynamic testing of software binaries easier, by reducing the need for reverse engineering and domain knowledge.
+    Bindle enables automatic fuzzing harness generation and seed-input collection.
+This makes dynamic testing of software binaries more accessible, by reducing the need for reverse engineering and domain knowledge.
 ---